secretstartups/handbook/development/threat-management/planning/diagram.html.md

 **Implementation Issues**

 Implementation issues allow each Feature Issue to be broken into small, discrete tasks that can move independently through the build workflow steps.
-Whenever possible Implementation Issues should also be independently-releasable and provide value to the customer.
+Whenever possible, Implementation Issues should also be independently-releasable and provide value to the customer.
 When they have to be grouped with other Implementatation Issues, a feature branch should be created to merge the dependant pieces of work together prior to merging into the default branch.

 Here is the structure of a generic Design Issue, Feature Epic, Feature Issue(s), Implementation Issue(s) breakdown: